 Cultivate your spiritual life

-Chapel is a time set aside in the daily life of our community to come together as people of God in prayer, praise and proclamation of the gospel through word, sacrament, prayer, music and silence.
-As we come together our individual faith is nurtured, our communal beliefs and habits develop and the community is provided the opportunity for mutual conversation and consolation.
+Chapel is a time set aside in the daily life of the community to come together as people of God in prayer, praise, and proclamation of the gospel through word, sacrament, prayer, music, and silence.
+As we come together our individual faith is nurtured, our community is strengthened and we are provided the opportunity for mutual conversation and consolation.

 Communion Bread Recipe